Flexibility in the Workplace

 Mediaholix is an inbound marketing strategy company.
 Translated that means we help companies – (mostly B2B tech and SaaS companies) attract relevant leads through their website and social media.
 We use thought leadership content that is optimised for their ideal clients and their pain points.
 Why are we flexible?
 Because our work does not depend on you sitting at your desk between the hours of 9-5 and because we can help companies anywhere.
 We set deadlines for work and projects to be completed and look for the best professionals to complete that work.
 In house we do account management, project management, website edits and SEO.
 Other than that we have a team of freelancers.
 Focussing on output rather than hours means we work effectively, efficiently and professionally.

-At Platypus Digital, we were set up from the start to support flexible working.
+At Platypus Digital, we were set up from the start to support flexibility in the workplace.
 Our email, docs, calendar and tools are all cloud based (using G-Suite).
 So our team can access them just as easily from home, work or the local cafe, from their work computer, home computer or smartphone.
 One of our team is based in Melbourne, another in Amsterdam.
 Our instant messaging, video calls and project management platform (Asana) means they can work just as well from there.
 One of our team works four days a week so she can spend a day a week with her young daughter, and our CEO (me!) leaves around 4pm most days so he can see his young family too.
 Culturally, we believe in getting the job done, not being seen to work long hours.
 So you can work from home whenever you want, arrive late and leave early (projects and meetings permitting).

 We are aware that there is a lot of under-utilised talent in the employment market as there are many experienced professionals who cannot commit to a traditional 9-5 role.
 We are doing our bit to remove this barrier by offering flexible working solutions in terms of hours (day and night) and location.
 We hire full time staff based on 35hpw with five weeks holiday per year.
 However, this is not strictly monitored as we prefer to judge our employees on their output rather than the number of hours they spend at a computer.
-This system requires a great deal of trust in our employees and by hiring the right staff with the right values the return we get from offering such flexibility is definitely warranted. www.randdconsulting.co.uk
+This system requires a great deal of trust in our employees and by hiring the right staff with the right values the return we get from offering such flexibility in the workplace is definitely warranted. www.randdconsulting.co.uk

-Find out more: Jane O’Gorman Ten2Two
+Find out more about flexibility in the workplace: Jane O’Gorman Ten2Two